ljalmanzar/cs480Almanzar/PA7/README.md

 | 8 | **goto** Neptune |
 | 9 | **goto** Pluto |

-This program will use the Assimp model loader to load files that will be found in another directory.
+This program will use the Assimp model loader, with the image loader Magick to load objects with textures to create a simulation of a solar system which you will be able to navigate around.
-This is a group project where, although we all have the source code, we will be using one person's GitHub Repository for submission

 This group consists of
  * Luis Almanzar *(Repo Holder)*
  * Gunnar Wambaugh